#Sandbox

 Pause And Resume

-Control sandbox power state and resume behavior before wiring long-lived workflows.
+Control checkpointed pause and resume behavior before wiring long-lived workflows.

 Contexts